thfield/irs-migration/README.md

 # irs-migration

-Visualizing taxpayer migration data from the IRS
+Visualizing taxpayer migration data from the IRS.

+The IRS publishes data on migration patterns within the US based on changes in taxpayers' return addresses.
+For example, there were 3,220 people who filed taxes living in San Mateo, CA in 2014 who then filed taxes living in San Francisco, CA in 2015.
+There are some caveats and nitty-gritty to the methodology, which can be found on the [IRS's website](https://www.irs.gov/statistics/soi-tax-stats-migration-data).

 ## data source
 https://www.irs.gov/statistics/soi-tax-stats-migration-data